akeneo/pim-api-docs/content/concepts/target-market-settings.md

 - `UNIT_SYMBOL` is the symbol of the unit.

 ::: info
-One conversion operation per unit is required and you can have at max 5 conversion operations per unit.
+One conversion operation per unit is required and you can have a maximum of 5 conversion operations per unit.
 :::

 If you have several conversion operations, the order of the conversion operations is important.
 For example, to convert the Fahrenheit unit in the standard unit Kelvin, you need to define 3 conversion operations: